Wiz-IO/XC16/README.md

-# XC16
+# Microchip XC16 PlatformIO

-Microchip XC16 PlatformIO
+##FOR NOW IS JUST EXPERIMENT